-“For each design, I developed a hand sketch, and took it to Sam Roubini,” he said.
+“For each design, I developed a hand sketch, and took it to Sam Roubini,” he says.
 “He wove Versace’s rugs for years.
 He’d say: ‘Do it this way for a classical balance, or this way for depth.’”

 As a result, each rug has been hand-knotted in a slightly different construction in terms of layering, texturing and depth, and in combination of silk to wool.

-“They’re inspired by the sandy beaches of Ambergis Cay,” he said.
+“They’re inspired by the sandy beaches of Ambergis Cay,” he says.
 “The Manta Ray is a little like an Escher print, shaded to light.
 The Beach Walk is kind of like footsteps, meandering left to right.
 And Reflections is about ocean wave action, with the sun glistening.”

 The rugs are an extension of the architect’s growing portfolio of interiors, exteriors, textiles and books.
-“Through my work in architecture and interior design, I’m always trying to impart a human touch, an artisan’s quality, that’s not technological or hard edged,” he said.
+“Through my work in architecture and interior design, I’m always trying to impart a human touch, an artisan’s quality, that’s not technological or hard edged,” he says.
 “These are all abstractions of one idea – they all revolve around an aquatic theme.”

 The new rugs are typically 6’ x 9’ or 9’ x 12’, but can be custom woven if necessary.
 “There’s no repetition to them,” he said.
 “You could use them wall to if you wanted, because the design is continually expanding out.”